tannewt/wa-law.org/site/bill/2025-26/README.md

 * [SB 5875](sb/5875) - Concerning school district liability for violation of the Washington law against discrimination. - S Law & Justice
 * [SB 5870](sb/5870) - Establishing civil liability for suicide linked to the use of artificial intelligence systems.
 1📰 - S Environment, E
 * [HB 2136](hb/2136) - Providing a benefit increase to certain retirees of the teachers' retirement system plan 1. - H Approps
-* [HB 2131](hb/2131) - Providing for voluntary donations to the sea lion predation control account at the time of vessel registration for the purpose of salmon level preservation. - H Ag&Nr
 * [HB 2130](hb/2130) - Repealing new taxes imposed by Engrossed Substitute Senate Bill No. 5814 during the 2025 regular legislative session.
 1📰 - H Finance
-* [HB 2129](hb/2129) - Fortifying agritourism. - H Local Govt
 * [HB 2127](hb/2127) - Changing the legal title for physician assistants to physician associates. - H HC/Wellness
 * [HB 2126](hb/2126) - Providing an exemption for taxes on fuel used in school buses. - H Transportation
 * [SB 5866](sb/5866) - Increasing frontline staffing within the department of children, youth, and families. - S Human Services